-Changes in accrued payroll and related costs provided negligible cash for the fiscal year ended December 31, 2022 as compared to \$0.1 million for the fiscal year ended January 1, 2022.
-There are four primary factors that generally impact accrued payroll and related costs: 1) there is a general correlation to operating expenses as payroll and related costs is the Company's largest expense group, so as operating costs increase or decrease, absent all other factors, so will the accrued payroll and related costs; 2) the Company pays the majority of its payroll every two weeks and normally has thirteen weeks in a fiscal quarter, which means that the Company normally has a major payroll on the last business day of every other quarter; 3) the timing of various payroll related payments varies in the normal course of business; and 4) most of the Company's senior management participate in annual incentive plans and while progress advances are sometimes made during the fiscal year, these accrued bonus balances, to the extent they are projected to be achieved, generally accumulate throughout the year.
+Changes in accrued payroll and related costs used \$1.3 million for the fiscal year ended December 30, 2023 as compared to negligible cash for the fiscal year ended December 31, 2022.
+There are four primary factors that generally impact accrued payroll and related costs: 1) there is a general correlation to operating expenses as payroll and related costs is the Company's largest expense group, so as operating costs increase or decrease, absent all other factors, so will the accrued payroll and related costs; 2) the Company pays the majority of its payroll every two weeks and normally has thirty-nine weeks in a fiscal quarter, which means that the Company normally has a major payroll on the last business day of every other quarter; 3) the timing of various payroll related payments varies in the normal course of business; and 4) most of the Company's senior management participate in annual incentive plans and while progress advances are sometimes made during the fiscal year, these accrued bonus balances, to the extent they are projected to be achieved, generally accumulate throughout the year.
 A significant portion of these incentive plan accruals are typically paid at the beginning of one fiscal year, pertaining to the prior fiscal year.
-The Company's last major payroll for the fiscal year ended December 31, 2022 was paid on December 30, 2022.
-During fiscal 2020, the Company deferred \$3.3 million of employer payroll taxes under the CARES Act.
-Half of these deferred payroll taxes were paid in fiscal December 2021 and the remaining portion was paid in fiscal December 2022
+The Company's last major payroll for the fiscal year ended December 30, 2023 was paid on December 29, 2023.

 Historically, the Company has experienced small deferred revenue balances.
-In fiscal 2022 and 2021, the Company's Industrial Processing group secured several contracts with significant front-loaded payments, thereby generating larger deferred revenue balances than typically generated.
-As a result, the Company's deferred revenue balance as of December 31, 2022, was \$1.1 million, compared to \$3.4 million as of January 1, 2022, creating positive cash from operations of \$2.3 million for the fiscal year ending December 31, 2022.
-While the Company expects to receive future upfront payments from its Industrial Processing clients, the Company cannot reasonably forecast deferred revenue balances as the timing of contract wins and front-loaded payments are typically haphazard.
+In fiscal 2023 and 2022, the Company's Industrial Processing group secured several contracts with significant front-loaded payments, thereby generating larger deferred revenue balances than typically generated.
+As a result, the Company's deferred revenue balance as of December 30, 2023 was \$0.3 million, compared to \$1.1 million as of December 31, 2022, using cash from operations of \$0.8 million for the fiscal year ended December 30, 2023.
+While the Company expects to receive future upfront payments from its Industrial Processing clients, the Company cannot reasonably forecast deferred revenue balances as the timing of contract wins and front-loaded payments are typically irregular.